rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 ```bash
 $ mkdir repositories
 ```
-And then make a directory for your HOOMDblue simulations.<br>
+And then make a directory inside repositories for your HOOMDblue simulations.<br>
 Move to the repositories directory
 ```bash
 $ cd repositories